mirekzverina/portfolio/README.md

 # portfolio
-This is a personal portfolio built with HTML, Sass and Javascript with examples of my work
+This is my personal portfolio built with HTML, Sass and Javascript with examples of my work